Digital transformation and a focus on customer experience can generate a 20-30% increase in customer satisfaction and economic gains of 20-50%.

 The ‘5 Ds’ Driving the Digital Transformation

 In this era of Digital Darwinism, the success of your organizations’ digital transformation strategy cannot just rely upon deploying more technologies.
-Several other vital drivers that enable the successful completion of the digital transformation process are:
+Several other vital drivers that enable the successful completion of the digital transformation

 1. Digital-Savvy Leaders